withastro/astro/.changeset/shaggy-keys-turn.md

 ## MDX

 - Support _all_ Markdown configuration options (except `drafts`) from your MDX integration config.
 This includes `syntaxHighlighting` and `shikiConfig` options to further customize the MDX renderer.
 - Simplify `extendDefaults` to an `extendMarkdownConfig` option.
-MDX options will be deeply merged with your Markdown config by default.
-By setting `extendMarkdownConfig` to false, you can "eject" to set your own syntax highlighting and plugins.
+MDX options will default to their equivalent in your Markdown config.
+By setting `extendMarkdownConfig` to false, you can "eject" to set your own syntax highlighting, plugins, and more.